Hollenbach-lab/PING/README.md

   - It is possible to run the script without RStudio, but copy number thresholding will be more difficult

 ### Command-line install of dependencies
-`sudo apt install bowtie2 gzip samtools bcftools`
+`sudo apt install bowtie2 gzip samtools bcftools r-base`

 ## Required R packages:
 * data.table